Go to content

 10. Hiking with fjord views

 When the view makes you forget the effort it took to get there!
 Western Norway has lots of wonderful hikes, and many offers magnificent views towards the fjords.
-If you want to go hiking with views over the fjords, Mt.
+If you want to go hiking with fjord views, Mt.
 Prest is one of the highlights of Western Norway.
 Here, you have panoramic views of the Aurlandsfjord and the surrounding, UNESCO-listed landscape.
-It doesn’t get much more spectacular than this.

 11. Aurlandsdalen Valley